-Sasso, Italy, detects solar neutrino via $\nu$ -e scattering in real time with a low energy threshold.
+In order to understand the SSM as well as to study the MSW effect for the solar neutrino, measurements of solar neutrinos other than 8B are important.
+The Borexino experiment at Gran Sasso, Italy, detects solar neutrino via ν -e scattering in real-time with a low energy threshold.
 The Borexino detector consists of 300 t of ultra-pure liquid scintillator, which achieved 0.19 MeV of energy threshold and 5% energy resolution at 1 MeV.
-Borexino reported the first real time detection of Be solar neutrinos [66].
-They also measured the fluxes of pep [67] and pp neutrino [68] for the first time.
-Together with B [69] neutrino measurement, Borexino provides important data to study the MSW effect.
-The KamLAND experiment also measured B [70] and Be [71] solar neutrinos.
-Figure 14.3 shows the survival probability of solar $\nu_e$ as a function of neutrino energy.
-The data points are from the Borexino results [72, 73] except the SNO+SK B data.
+Borexino reported the first real-time detection of 7Be solar neutrinos [66].
+They also measured the fluxes of pep [67], pp [68], and CNO [69] neutrino for the first time.
+Together with 8B [70] neutrino measurement, Borexino provides important data to study the MSW effect.
+The KamLAND experiment also measured 8B [71] and 7Be [72] solar neutrinos.

+Figure 14.3 shows the survival probability of solar ν_e as a function of neutrino energy.
+The data points are from the Borexino results [73,74] and the SNO+SK 8 B data.
 The theoretical curve shows the prediction of the MSW-LMA solution.
 All the data shown in this plot are consistent with the theoretically calculated curve.
 This indicates that these solar neutrino measurements are consistent with the MSW-LMA solution of the solar neutrino problem.

 The matter effects can also be relevant to the propagation of solar neutrinos through the Earth.
-Because solar neutrinos go through the Earth before interaction in the detector during the nighttime, a comparison of measured event rate between daytime and nighttime provides a clean and direct test of matter effects on neutrino oscillations.
-Super-Kamiokande reported the first indication of the day/night asymmetry in B solar neutrinos [74].
-The measured asymmetry, defined as the difference of the average day rate and average night rate divided by the average of those two rates, is $(-3.2 \pm 1.1 \pm 0.5)\%$ , corresponding to a statistical significance of $2.7\sigma$ .
-The measured value of the asymmetry is consistent with the LMA solution.
+Because solar neutrinos go through the Earth before interaction in the detector during the night-time, a comparison of measured event rate between daytime and nighttime provides a clean and direct test of matter effects on neutrino oscillations.
+Super-Kamiokande reported the indication of the day/night asymmetry in 8B solar neutrinos [75, 76].
+The measured asymmetry, defined as the